Below is a selection of Secondary School Testimonials from secondary schools across the country.

 The Castle Academy, Riseholme Road, Lincoln, Lincolnshire

 This was a fantastic workshop offering students the opportunity to engage in a hands-on practical activity bringing together elements of science, geography and enterprise.
 Students thoroughly enjoyed the day and were on-task throughout.
-As geography teaching our focus of crime allowed students to challenge their perceptions of the subject area and to realise through the activities the impact crime has on people, areas and society.
+In geography teaching our focus on crime allowed students to challenge their perceptions of the subject area and to realise through the activities the impact crime has on people, areas and society.

 The impact of the event is that students remember the day with excitement and have created a superb display in a classroom which they are extremely proud of!
 Jacqui is superb at delivering what is a fantastic learning experience for all.
 We have had some excellent feedback from some of the students in their science lessons today.
 They said that they enjoyed the day.
 I think you could see that from their reaction at the end.
 I was impressed by how you kept the students engaged.
 This was all the more impressive bearing in mind their number and the location.
 Some of the students also have issues with concentration and the range of activities kept their interest.
 It was clear that they were fully focused on the main crime scene activity in the afternoon.
 In my opinion, the day will aid with their STEC work.